Erasure conversion in Majorana qubits via local quasiparticle detection: Introduction

-In this work, we propose a counter-intuitive approach to the suppression of QP poisoning errors in Majorana-fermion qubit systems: locally measure the bulk sites of the nanowires to signal the presence of a quasiparticle and map the result to an error in a fermionic stabilizer code.
-In qubit error-correcting codes, local errors can be corrected by means of measurements and recovery operations; if suitable local measurement operators could be defined for QP detection in Majorana-fermion systems, then perhaps QP poisoning errors could be likewise mitigated.
-Yet, control over microscopic degrees of freedom is experimentally challenging in these systems, and would seem to beat the purpose of using topological qubits in the first place.
-We demonstrate that QP poisoning errors can indeed be tackled with minimal access to the microscopic degrees of freedom, thereby bolstering the innate protection offered by the topology.
-In particular, we investigate the extent to which detection of excited QPs alone can improve error thresholds for fault-tolerant quantum computation using topological qubits.
+In principle, given total control over the microscopic fermionic degrees of freedom, the local QP poisoning errors in a Majorana qubit are expected to be detectable and correctable, for reasons that are reviewed in \S\ref{sec:bgec}.
+Yet, a high level of control over microscopic degrees of freedom is experimentally challenging in these systems, and would seem to defeat the purpose of using topological qubits in the first place.
+The problem addressed in this work is how to tackle QP poisoning errors with minimal access to the microscopic degrees of freedom.